 Darryl is preceded in death by his father Claude Herring, mother, Theresa (Smoot) Herring; stepmother, Esther (Smith) Herring and brother, Rayburn Herring.
 Darryl is survived by Tonya (Bray) Herring, his devoted wife.
 He is also survived by sisters, Claudette Polk (Oneonta, Alabama) and Norma Jean Bell (Detroit, MI); brother, Larry Smith (Charlotte, NC), father-in-law Benny J. Bray, brother-in-law Benny L. (Wendy) Bray (Green Bay, WI); son, Adrian Bray; granddaughters, SeRaye and Xenna Bray; special cousin, Marcey Langford; special nieces, Maria Moss and Cedrea Polk (Oneonta, Alabama) and a host of nieces and nephews and friends including special friends, Richard Bullard, Tim Harshaw, Howard Henderson, Paul Hicks, Randy Milner, Jan Samuels and Craig Williams.

 Visitation is Saturday, January 11, 2020 from 10 a.m. until the time of service at 11 a.m. at Greater Grace Temple, 380 W. Leffel Lane, Springfield, OH 45506.
 Suffragan Bishop Michael Cooper will be officiating.
 Interment will be at Ferncliff Cemetery.
 In lieu of flowers, memorial contributions may be made to The Wittenberg University Alumni Association or the charity of your choice in Darryl’s memory.
 Funeral arrangements entrusted to Robert C. Henry-Clark Funeral Home.

-To send flowers to Darryl's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Darryl L Herring, please visit our floral store.